 Available Apps: The apps available to use with the tablet’s operating system may broaden or limit its use based on the system.
 We opted for tablets that are able to offer a wide variety of apps, but made exceptions for those designed for ultra-specific purposes.

 Computing and Internet Speed: A laggy tablet can be more annoying than helpful.
-We looked for tablets that balance computing and internet speeds with price.
+We looked for tablets that balance computing and internet speeds with the price.

 Size: Some tablets are large enough to replace a laptop or even a desktop.
 Others are only a step above a mobile phone in size.
 We factored in portability and screen size as we evaluated the size of the tablet to find models that meet the widest range of needs.